fate-srd/fate-srd-content/docs/markdown/fate-space-srd.md

 #### The Space Map

 It is also a good idea at this point to sketch out a **space** **map** to help give players a sense of the extent of the setting.
-Each sample setting in this book has a space map, and the creation of space maps is discussed in greater detail in <span class="chapter-title">The Space Map</span>.
+Each sample setting in this book has a space map, and the creation of space maps is discussed in greater detail in <span>The Space Map.</span>

 #### Aliens and Alien Societies (Different Cultures)

 The presence or absence of aliens and their role in the setting, including specific alien species and civilizations, can be included with the faces and places to help players create characters.
 This is also where the setting rules about aliens can be introduced.
 In some settings, aliens will be very common and a new alien species—even a spacefaring one—can be introduced by anyone as a setting detail; in others, the presence of aliens on a given world will affect play significantly and will require the GM to bring them in.
-This is discussed in greater detail in <span class="chapter-title">Creating Aliens</span>.
+This is discussed in greater detail in <span>Creating Aliens.</span>

 More broadly, you can identify any sorts of cultural distinction in the setting.
 For example, in the sample setting _The High Frontiersmen_, some PCs may be Russian cosmonauts while others will be American astronauts.

 #### Extraterrestrial Planets

 Specific extraterrestrial planets can be identified in the faces and places, again to aid character creation.
 Similarly, rules and procedures for coming up with new worlds can be tailored to the setting depending on its extent.
-This is discussed in greater detail in <span class="chapter-title">Aliens and Alien Worlds</span>.
+This is discussed in greater detail in Aliens and Alien Worlds.

 ##### Aliens and Other Strangers